 Root canals are synonymous with infection.
 This infection doesn’t occur overnight.
 It starts with untreated tooth decay or cracks that allow bacteria to penetrate protective enamel.
 When bacteria reach the tender nerves in the pulp tissue of the tooth, it can cause a serious infection called an abscess.
 In these types of situations, many standard dental practices may suggest root canal therapy.
 This approach involves removing infected tissue and cleaning out the canal where that pulp resides.
 The treated tooth is then covered with a crown to protect the area, effectively saving the natural structure.
 Biological dentists question this procedure.
 For starters, root canal therapy can’t save every tooth.
 If the infection is severe enough, the tooth may still need to be removed.
-Even after spending significant amounts of money at an endodontist’s office, that specialist may find the infection is beyond what root canal treatment can achieve.
+Even after spending significant amounts of money you might be told that it is beyond what root canal treatment can achieve.
 Then you’re back to square one, and still grappling with the infected tooth!

 As with all procedures, Dr. Cintron will first examine your teeth and gums.
 She’ll assess the nature and severity of your infection to determine the best approach for you.
 Extracting the tooth, rather than merely cleaning it, may be preferred for any number of reasons: